2018 Sri Lankan constitutional crisis: Two Prime Ministers

 On 27 October President Sirisena issued a formal notice for Prime Minister Ranil Wickremesinghe to step down.
 Sirisena later issued gazettes formalising and defending the dramatic move.
-Wickremesinghe however entered Temple Trees, the Prime Ministers residence, refusing to accept the appointment of Mahinda Rajapaksa and his dismissal, insisting in a letter to Sirisena that he was still in office.
+Wickremesinghe however entered Temple Trees, the prime minister's residence, refusing to accept the appointment of Mahinda Rajapaksa and his dismissal, insisting in a letter to Sirisena that he was still in office.
 Sirisena and Rajapaksa announced their intent to form a new cabinet.
 Nalaka Kaluwewa, an Acting Additional Secretary in the Presidential Secretariat, was appointed as Acting Director General of Information under the instructions of President Sirisena.

 The day after Rajapaksa's appointment, the Parliament, which was due to meet on 5 November to discuss the budget for the next year, was prorogued by the President, delaying its meeting till 16 November.
-President Sirisena stated on Saturday night that the main reason for him to form a new government with Mahinda Rajapaksa as Prime Minister was the alleged plot to assassinate him.
+President Sirisena stated on Saturday night that the main reason for him to form a new government with Mahinda Rajapaksa as prime minister was the alleged plot to assassinate him.
 He claimed that the name of Sarath Fonseka had come up in the investigation of the CID but was suppressed.

 On 27 October, Mangala Samaraweera tweeted that the security personnel and official verticals assigned to the Prime Minister were withdrawn from Wickremesinghe and assigned to Rajapaksa on orders from the President.
 The Inspector General of Police (IGP) Jayasundara had ordered the 1,008 police and STF personnel assigned to Wickremesinghe as Prime Ministerial security to be withdrawn and replaced with 10 police personnel from the Ministerial Security Division (MSD).
 The security details of ministers of the former government have been also reduced to the levels provided to parliamentarians.

-China, Burundi and Pakistan had recognised Mahinda Rajapaksa as Prime Minister.
-Chinese President Xi Jinping was one of the first to congratulate the pro-Beijing leader.
+China, Burundi and Pakistan had recognised Mahinda Rajapaksa as prime minister.
+Chinese president Xi Jinping was one of the first to congratulate the pro-Beijing leader.